HEPLean/HepLean/docs/index.markdown

 - An intuitive set-up that aligns with the way physicists think and work.
 - A large and active team, with the potential for structured, high-energy physics-style collaborations.

-# 3. Values of the project
+# 3. Values of HepLean
 The three core values of HepLean are:

 - *Welcoming*:  HepLean strives to foster an environment where contributors of all academic backgrounds and experience levels feel valued, supported, and empowered to make meaningful contributions.
 - *Open and Transparent*: HepLean and its outputs will always be openly accessible, freely available, and developed with transparency to benefit the broader physics and Lean communities.
 - *Accessibility and Practicality*: HepLean is designed to be intuitive, well-documented, and directly useful to physicists, regardless of their familiarity with formal methods.

-# 4. Potential impact of the project
+# 4. Potential impact of the HepLean

 HepLean has the potential to have the following impact on the physics community:
 - Make it easier to find results.